api3dao/airnode/packages/protocol/README.md

    the ones that have matching `FulfilledRequest` and `FailedRequest` events).

 2. A developer decides to build a contract that makes requests to a specific Airnode (we will call this contract _requester_).
-Using the `xpub` of the Airnode (which is announced off-chain) and the address of an Ethereum account they control, the developer derives the address of their sponsor wallet (see below for how this is done).
+Using the `xpub` (extended public key) of the Airnode (which is announced off-chain) and the address of an Ethereum account they control, the developer derives the address of their sponsor wallet (see below for how this is done).
 The developer funds this sponsor wallet, then calls `setSponsorshipStatus()` in `AirnodeRrp` with the address of their requester contract to sponsor it.
 This means the developer is now the _sponsor_ of their requester contract, i.e., the requester contract can make Airnode requests that will be fulfilled by their sponsor wallet.

 3. Before making a request, the developer should make sure that at least one of the authorizer contracts that the Airnode is using will authorize the request.
 Assume the Airnode is using `AirnodeRequesterRrpAuthorizer` and